hyper-level-nerds/sentient/c/README.md

-# SENTIENT C
+# The Sentient C Library

-the SENTIENT library for C